Skip to product information

 Oxidation

-Rolled leaves are left to oxidize in bamboo baskets covered with a cloth.
+Rolled leaves are oxidized in bamboo baskets covered with a cloth.

 • tea processing: tea drying